 Combat As War, Not Sport

 Don’t expect encounters to be “balanced”.
 Approach combat with as much trepidation and preparation as you would in real life.
 Nor are encounters self-contained.
 Think outside the box, outside the encounter area, outside the dungeon.
 Think like Sun Tzu.
 Think laterally or die.

 There are no challenge ratings in Cypher, and no balancing apart from general guidelines for Tier 1 characters survivability.
-CS characters that engage in combat have no guarantees of survival whatsoever.
+Cypoher characters that engage in combat have no guarantees of survival whatsoever.